 Research interest(s)/area of expertise

 Dr. Moldavanova's research areas include public and nonprofit management, organization theory, and ethics and sustainability studies.
 She is currently conducting a national research study investigating the contributions of nonprofit cultural organizations to community sustainability, as well as the role of organizational strategy in fostering such contributions.
 Her other research investigates the sustainability of cultural organizations, including in the Detroit metropolitan area, and how arts and culture organizations use inter-organizational relationships and other collaborative strategies to cope with external stress and achieve long-term sustainability.

 Dr. Moldavanova’s work has been published in the Journal of Urban Affairs, The American Review of Public Administration, Public Management Review, Administration and Society, Journal of Public Affairs Education, International Journal of Public Administration, and International Journal of Sustainability Policy and Practice.
-She is also a co-editor of the forthcoming volume The Nonprofit Sector in Eastern Europe, Russia, and Central Asia: Civil Society Advances and Challenges - an inaugural book in the nonprofit research series by Brill Publishers that features contributions by 14 nonprofit and civil society scholars from countries of the EERCA region.
+She is also a co-editor of the 2018 volume - The Nonprofit Sector in Eastern Europe, Russia, and Central Asia: Civil Society Advances and Challenges - an inaugural book in the nonprofit research series by Brill Publishers that features contributions by 14 nonprofit and civil society scholars from countries of the EERCA region.
 In 2018, she also co-curated a special issue on social institutions and sustainability in Critical Sociology, SAGE Publications.

 Research affiliations: Center for Organization Research and Design, Arizona State University, 2015-Present.

 - PhD (2013, Honors), Public Administration, School of Public Affairs and Administration, The University of Kansas (Lawrence, KS)

 - MPA (2009), School of Public Affairs and Administration, The University of Kansas (Lawrence, KS)

 - PhD (2007), Psychology, Institute of Psychology of the National Pedagogy Academy of Ukraine (Kyiv, Ukraine)